After Site Seizure is Online Blackjack Legal or Illegal?

 This is the prohibition of online gambling.

-This is not just about what UIGEA has done to online blackjack players—it also effects online poker players, online slots players and anyone else who does some online gambling for entertainment.
+This is not just about what UIGEA has done to online blackjack players

 Blackjack and Online Gambling Could be Effected by Florida Elections